When a U.S. senator's husband landed on a travel watchlist, a phone call had him removed

 A spokesperson for Sen. Shaheen told CBS News on Tuesday that she contacted TSA after her husband was subjected to several extensive, invasive and degrading searches at airport checkpoints – and was seeking to understand the nature and cause.

-Sources told CBS that in July 2023 William Shaheen was pulled aside for extra screening at the Boston airport ahead of two flights.
+Sources told CBS News that in July 2023, William Shaheen was pulled aside for extra screening at the Boston airport ahead of two flights.
 Officials said at the time that the security agency randomly selected travelers for additional screening, and William Shaheen had been randomly chosen.

 Three months later, William Shaheen was flagged by the transportation security agency because his travel companion on two flight reservations was a person listed by the FBI as a "known or suspected terrorist," or KST, a broad designation that covers a wide-ranging risk profile.
 A federal air marshal was sent to covertly travel near them on a flight on Oct.
 18, 2023, one source said.